 YouTube has onboarded about 25 of the top creators to take a pledge to create content more responsibly.
 At the ‘Creator Camp’ virtual event this week, Rekha Sharma, Chairperson of, National Commission of Women in India, also encouraged the YouTube creator community to create content responsibly and inclusively.

-The creators’ pledge is crucial at a time when YouTube consumption is increasing day by day, even inside the living rooms with the entire family around.
+The creators’ pledge is crucial when YouTube consumption is increasing daily, even inside the living rooms with the entire family around.

 Overall, 85 percent of viewers used the platform more than ever since the outbreak of Covid-19 and 93 percent of YouTube viewers prefer watching content in regional languages.

-According to Raghavan, they have basically encouraged creators to take the pledge and keep focusing on the fact that they have to create content in a very responsible manner.
+According to Raghavan, they have basically encouraged creators to take the pledge and keep focusing on the fact that they have to create content responsibly.